Modern & Contemporary Philosophy

 MLAG works within the tradition of analytic philosophy, building on former projects (2003-2017) on e.g. the natures of conciousness and subjectivity, judgement, perception, agency and rationality, and personhood.
 Our focus on the history of contemporary philosophy helps us extend beyond analytic philosophy strictly considered.
-Since we started we have counted on 17 FCT Post-doctoral and doctoral fellowships and grants as well as on euro 155.000 in externally funded projects.
+Since we started we have counted on 17 FCT Post-doctoral and doctoral fellowships and grants as well as several externally funded projects.
 Members have published articles in international journals such Dialectica, Topoi, Philosophical Studies, Journal of Consciousness Studies, Mind and Language and European Journal of Philosophy, among others, as well as books and book chapters in publishers such as OUP, Routledge, Vrin, MIT Press, De Gruyter and Harvard UP.

 In 2013-2017 two funded Projects were especially relevant for developing a realist-disjunctivist perspective on perception and judgement: The Bounds of Judgement and Hallucinations.
 The first was also instrumental for work on the history of contemporary philosophy (e.g. Kant, Frege and Wittgenstein on judgement), the second for an application to cognitive science.
 Project Rationalität, Selbsterkenntnis und menschliches Handeln (DAAD) pursued work on action and rationality.
 Project Estranged from Oneself (start 2017) continues our cognitive science-oriented work.